tenhobi/dart-tournament/README.md

 An experimental console game using Dart focusing autonomous processing of randomly generated simple game data.
 Also, this game can be used to demonstrate the Dart language.

+This project have been used as a reference solution for [autonomous processing app contest](https://www.itnetwork.cz/programovani/diskuzni-forum-ostatni-programovaci-jazyky/machr-na-oop-hra-v-dart-5896f7b46fbca).

 ## How it works

 The tournament starts with `x` participiants, in this sample there are 3.
 Round by round the participiants randomly attacks to other tournament's participiants which defends themselves as the response.
 The participiants might be of various types, like a magician, warrior etc.